-The planet Saturn has a radius of 58,282 kilometers and is ranked second regarding planet size.
+Saturn has a diameter of 120,660 km and is ranked second regarding planet size.
 This radius is not inclusive of its rings.
 It is easily visible to the naked eye and is the sixth planet from the sun.
 Its discovery is not credited to any one person.
 It was named after Saturnus the Roman gods.
 It rotates on its axis every 10 hours and 34 minutes and orbits around the sun in 29.4 Earth years.
 Its atmosphere has three layers, the first layer is composed mostly of ammonia ice, and the second layer is made of water ice, while a mixture of hydrogen and sulfur makes up most of the third layer.

 Saturn is mostly made of hydrogen.
 It has thin and extensive rings made up of particles of ice and small chunks of carbonaceous dust.
 These particles are thought to be results of asteroids, moons, and comets breaking apart in Saturn’s vicinity.
 The planet is 1,424,600,000 kilometers away from the Sun.
 Saturn has 62 known moons and is the flattest planet largely because of its low density and fast rotation speed.

 3. Uranus - diameter of 51,118 km (4.0 times bigger than Earth)